Bicycle Parking Specifications

 Developers can propose a specific rack design to us for approval.
 For examples of bike rack plans and dimensional call out drawings, please refer to our reference guide: Arlington Bicycle Parking All in One.
 (PDF, 2.1 MB, Adobe Reader required.
 Updated February, 2014.)

-Contact John Durham for more information about bike parking requirements and specifications.
+Contact Melissa McMahon for more information about bike parking requirements and specifications.

 Bicycle Parking Requirements for LEED Certification